We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 One of the best features Strider has to offer is the integrated footrests.
 Once your toddler learns how to balance without supporting themselves with their feet, they can just lift them up on footrests and coast around unobstructed.

-The Strider toddler bike has mini-grips and a comfy saddle, which allow your kid to easily take over control.
+The Strider balance bike has mini-grips and a comfy saddle, which allow your kid to easily take over control.

 This bike is suitable for kids with inseam lengths between 12 and 20″, which roughly translates to 1.5 – 5-year-olds.
 However, if you’re looking for a balance bike with pedals, then you should consider the Strider 14X.